jona1115/accelerating_ml/README.md

 This repo will store the hardware portion of the project.
 The software portion is ISU IP, hence will be kept private.
 However, I will explain what I am doing and share the results on my Medium (jonathan-tan.medium.com) blog.
 Hopefully, anyone interested can recreate this project with ease.

+To view benchmark results, implementation, and future ideas, visit my Medium blog (https://jonathan-tan.medium.com).
+I will post regularly as soon as updates have been made.

 # Where are the HDL files?
 System: ./vivado/ml_acc_system.tcl